 If you suspend your FEHB to sign up for a Medicare plan, you can get back on your FEHB plan during Open Season which is November 8 through December 13.
 When you change back, during Open Season, the plan becomes effective the first day of January.

-Be sure to notify your Medicare insurance carrier that you’re going back to your FEHB coverage.
+Be sure to notify your Medicare insurance carrier that you’re returning to your FEHB coverage.

 Can Federal Employees have both FEHB and Medicare?

-Federal employees can have both FEHB and Medicare, which would be beneficial for someone with ongoing or costly health conditions.
+Federal employees can have both FEHB and Medicare, which would benefit someone with ongoing or costly health conditions.